 — g (@Akpommed) March 31, 2019

 It wasn’t long before Xhaka suffered another rush of blood to the head.

 Arsenal were leading Burnley 1-0 when the Switzerland international decided to go in two-footed on Steven Defour.
 Xhaka was attempting to win back possession after giving the ball away to his opposite number, but his challenge was rash and deemed unsafe.

 It looked like costing Arsenal victory after Andre Grey equalised with a last-minute penalty for Burnley.
 But Alexis Sanchez was able to score an even-later winner to spare Xhaka’s blushes.

 — Arsenal TSN (@ArsenalTSN) January 22, 2017

-There seems to be something about Burnley that rubs Xhaka up the wrong way – perhaps he has an aversion to meat pies or chip cobs – but his dismissal against the Clarets last season was another level of stupidity.
+There seems to be something about Burnley that rubs Xhaka up the wrong way – perhaps he has an aversion to meat pies, bleak weather and chip barms – but his dismissal against the Clarets last season was another level of stupidity.